Pioneer-Pete/P_Radio/README.md

  Code: The radio is powered by an STM8S003F3, a cost-effective 8-bit microcontroller.
 This necessitated using STM's STVD and STVP to program the boards.
 If remaking the project, I would look into using the STM Arduino library instead.

- Assembly: Everything snaps together without any hardware; the hole at the top of the shell accepts a ~4-inch length of standard 1.75mm filament to act as the antenna.
+ Assembly: Everything snaps together without any hardware; the hole at the top of the shell accepts a ~4-inch length of standard 1.75mm filament to act as the "antenna".
 The batteries require a small strip of aluminum foil to complete the circuit at the end opposite the PCB.
 The calculated battery lifespan is 1-2 months, but it has yet to be tested.

 ## Fine Print